 - Typical terms of a lease: Most leases are for 12 months, Sept.
 1- Aug.
 31. If looking for a shorter term, consider a sublet (see our Subletting page).
-If your lease is month-to-month (or Tenant-at-Will), your landlord can raise your rent or evict you with 30 days notice.
-You must also give 30 days notice to leave a month-to-month rental.
-A year lease provides greater protection against changes.
-Have Off Campus Housing and Support Services’ read your lease for you (Lease Genius)!
-We will check for legal and illegal fees and important clauses.
+If your lease is Tenant-at-Will (month-to-month), your landlord can raise your rent or evict you with 30 days notice.
+You must also give 30 days notice to leave a Tenant-at-Will rental.
+A year lease provides greater stability, but less flexibility.

-- When to sign the lease: Sign the lease only AFTER you have read it (including the addendum) in its entirety, and have had someone else read it, such as OCHSS (Lease Genius) or your co-signer.
-Only sign once you have clarified all concerns, negotiated any terms and feel comfortable abiding by all terms of the lease.
+- When to sign the lease: Sign the lease only AFTER you have read it (including the addendum) in its entirety, and have had someone else read it, such as your co-signer.
+Only sign once you have clarified all concerns, negotiated any terms, and feel comfortable abiding by all terms of the lease.
+Use our Lease Genius Guide and Lease Genius Checklist to identify important clauses.
 Do not sign a lease for an apartment that is under construction unless you understand the risks that construction may not be complete when you move in.

-- What to pay upfront: There are generally four fees you will need to pay when you sign a lease: first month’s rent, last month’s rent, security deposit, and realtor fee (broker’s fee).
+- What to pay upfront: There are generally four fees you will need to pay when you sign a lease: first month’s rent, last month’s rent, security deposit, and broker’s fee (realtor fee).
 You may also be required to pay an application fee by a realtor or broker (a landlord cannot charge this fee).
-Do not complete the application or pay an application fee or any other deposits until you have seen and agree to the lease, all addenda, and applications clauses, as some applications have non-refundable clauses.
+Do not complete the application, pay an application fee, or any other deposits until you have seen and agree to the lease, all addenda, and applications clauses, as some applications have non-refundable clauses.
 Request a fee disclosure form to confirm the due dates of remaining payments.
-More information on Rental Costs.
+Refer to our Rental Costs page for more information.

-- No More Than 4 Rule: The City of Boston zoning ordinance, No More Than 4, protects you from unsafe conditions by limiting the number of unrelated persons who can live together to 4.
-This is to protect students from overcrowded housing and unsafe conditions.
+- No More Than 4: This City of Boston zoning ordinance protects you from unsafe conditions by limiting the number of unrelated persons who can live together to 4.

 - Watch out for: